 New Zealand is an English-speaking country with reliable media, both local and international mobile phone providers and an efficient postal service.
 Expats therefore shouldn’t have any problems keeping in touch in New Zealand.
 Although there have been improvements in recent years, the internet in New Zealand, is slower and more expensive than in many parts of Europe or the US, particularly in rural areas of New Zealand.

 Internet in New Zealand

-Some areas of the larger cities in New Zealand, such as the city centre in Wellington, offer free Wi-Fi for those with laptops and handheld devices.
-There is also free Wi-Fi in most airports and many cafés and restaurants.
+Some areas of the larger cities in New Zealand, such as the city centre in Wellington, offer free WiFi for those with laptops and handheld devices.
+There is also free WiFi in most airports, and many cafes and restaurants.

-Mobile telephones in New Zealand
+Mobile phones in New Zealand

 SIM cards are freely available in airports and large supermarkets.
 Expats can apply for phone contracts as long as they legally reside in the country.
 Applicants need to provide two forms of identification (such as a passport and driver’s licence) as well as proof of address to sign up for a mobile phone contract in New Zealand.
 There are also a number of affordable prepaid options.

 Some telecommunications providers, such as Spark New Zealand or Vodafone, may offer free landline calls to customers who sign up for an ADSL package.
 Otherwise, a landline can be expensive, as customers must pay monthly line rental fees in addition to per-minute call rates.
 Some packages allow customers to make unlimited local and/or overseas calls for a flat monthly fee.

 The New Zealand postal service is known for being reliable and user friendly.

 Overseas post is charged by weight.
 As New Zealand is quite far from the US and Europe, expats should be aware that shipping heavy items can be expensive.